Kostis Protopapas: Life and career

 Protopapas has served as assistant conductor for the Los Angeles Opera the Lyric Opera of Chicago and Santa Fe Opera.
 During the 2002 and 2003 seasons he was the assistant chorusmaster at Lyric Opera of Chicago, under Donald Palumbo.

 Protopapas has served on the music staffs of Opera Memphis and Virginia Opera; he conducted at Opera in the Ozarks every summer from 2000 to 2004, and has conducted for Des Moines Metro Opera, Opera Columbus and Union Avenue Opera in St. Louis.

 Born in Athens, Greece, in 1971, Protopapas studied archaeology and history of art at the University of Athens.
 He came to the United States in 1993 on an Onassis Foundation scholarship to study piano at The Boston Conservatory and conducting at Boston University.
-He is married to soprano and stage director Cathleen Dunn.